Pinafore/848Q/warmup/README.md

 Points Possible
 ===============

-You get full credit for matching the baseline accuracy (85%) and can get up to three points for improving significantly beyond that.
+You get full credit (seven points) for matching the baseline accuracy (85%) and can get up to three points for improving significantly beyond that.